austinfreenet/afn-docs/afn_nextgen_project.md

     ryan@afn-nextgen:~/sandboxes/afn-nextgen/root$ TIMEOUT=50; xautolock -nocloseout -nocloseerr -time 1 -locker 'bash -c "echo lock"' -notify $TIMEOUT -notifier "./logoutwarningdialog.sh $TIMEOUT"

 I need to fix the logic in logoutwarningdialog to *not* try the kill if it's naturally timeed out already.

+## 2016-11-1

+Whoops, we have some screen burnin on our test machine.
+I guess LCDs are suceptible to burnin.
+I've enabled xscreensaver.